Electrophorus electricus: Habitat

 E. electricus is restricted to freshwater habitats in the Guiana Shield.
 Populations in the Amazon basin, Brazilian Shield, and other parts of the Guiana Shield are now thought to belong to E. varii and E. voltai.

 Feeding ecology

-E. electricus feeds on invertebrates, although adult eels may also consume fish and small mammals, such as rats.
+Juveniles of E. electricus feed on various invertebrates, although adult eels consume animals such as fish, frogs and small mammals.
 First-born hatchlings eat other eggs and embryos from later clutches.
-The juveniles eat invertebrates, such as shrimp and crabs.

 Reproduction

 E. electricus is known for its unusual breeding behavior.
 In the dry season, a male eel makes a nest from his saliva into which the female lays her eggs.
 As many as 3,000 young hatch from the eggs in one nest.
 Males grow to be larger than females by about 35 cm.